publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLX/m__us_usc_t16_s430h–11.md

     (a) __Pemberton’s Headquarters__

-        The Secretary of the Interior is authorized to acquire the properties described in [section 430h–10 of this title][/us/usc/t16/s430h–10] and subsection (b) of this section by purchase, donation, or exchange, except that each property may only be acquired with the consent of the owner thereof.
+        The Secretary of the Interior is authorized to acquire the properties described in [section 430h–10 of this title][/us/usc/t16/s430h–10] and subsection (b) by purchase, donation, or exchange, except that each property may only be acquired with the consent of the owner thereof.

     (b) __Parking__